 The biggest upgrade over the Series 4 watch is also the most wanted feature: an always-on display.
 Thanks to a new Low-Temperature Polycrystalline Oxid OLED, Apple is able to keep the watch face visible without sacrificing any of its 18-hour battery life.

 I've tested my fair share of watches with always-on displays, and Apple's method is unlike anything I've seen, with color, complications, and a smart sense of security.
-Where the Series 3 watch will be black for most of the day, the Series 5 display will be eye-catching even when you're not looking at it.
+Where the Series 3 watch will be black and lifeless for most of the day, the Series 5 display will be eye-catching even when you're not looking at it.

 It has a bigger screen and more case options

 The 40mm and 44mm watch sizes that were introduced with the Series 4 continue with the 5, while the Series 3 is still 38mm and 42mm.
 The bigger size won't be all that noticeable on your wrist, but the extra screen will be: the display on the Series 5 watch is more than 30 percent larger than the Series 3, so it fills up more of the face.
 Plus it has rounded corners, so full-screen clocks and photos look great.

 You also have way more case options with the Series 5.
 While the Series 3 is available in silver and space gray aluminum, the Series 5 comes in gold, ceramic, titanium, and stainless steel.
 Of course, you'll have to pay extra for them.